Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 An Excel add-in interacts with objects in Excel by using the [JavaScript API for Office](../../reference/add-ins/javascript-api-for-office.md?product=excel), which includes two JavaScript object models:

-1. **Common APIs**: APIs that were introduced with Office 2013 and are broadly useful across multiple types of host applications such as Word, Excel, PowerPoint, etc. This object model uses callbacks extensively.
-If your add-in targets Excel 2013 and later, you'll need to use the Common APIs.
+* **Common APIs**: APIs that were introduced with Office 2013 and are broadly useful across multiple types of host applications such as Word, Excel, PowerPoint, etc.

-2. **Host-specific APIs**: APIs that were introduced with Office 2016 and provide strongly-typed objects that correspond to specific host applications such as Excel.
-The [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) uses promises and provides access to Excel-specific objects such as worksheets, ranges, tables, charts.
-The host-specific APIs represent the future of Office JavaScript APIs, so you should use the Excel JavaScript API whenever feasible.
+* **Host-specific APIs**: APIs that were introduced with Office 2016 and provide strongly-typed objects that correspond to specific host applications such as Excel.
+You can use the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) to access Excel-specific objects such as worksheets, ranges, tables, charts.

-### Supported platforms

-Excel add-ins are supported across multiple versions of Office, including Office 2013 for Windows, Office 2016 for Windows, Office for iPad, Office for Mac, and Office Online.
-Not all features are available on all platforms.
-To learn which Excel add-in features and [requirement sets](../../reference/add-ins/requirement-sets/excel-api-requirement-sets.md?product=excel) are supported by each platform, see [Office Add-in host and platform availability](https://dev.office.com/add-in-availability).
+For more detailed information about the JavaScript APIs for Excel, see [Core concepts](excel-add-ins-core-concepts.md).

 ## Next steps